 A medical board of doctors appointed by the Ministry of Health assesses the disability.
-A medical examination may be required.
+A medical examination by a medical board may be required.

-Disability grant: Paid if the insured is assessed with at least 66.7% loss of earning capacity but has less than 180 months of contributions.
+Disability grant: Paid if the insured is assessed with at least a 66.7% loss of earning capacity but has less than 180 months of contributions.